 Buyers should state when award information will be made available.

 Buyers should indicate their desired start date for services and the timeline for an introductory period.

 Evaluate major factors to mitigate risk

 The supply chain for 3PL services is moderately risky.
-The market’s reliance on the transportation sector creates uncertainty in upstream prices and demand that can result in price fluctuations for buyers.
+The market's reliance on the transportation sector creates uncertainty in upstream prices and demand.
 The transportation sector is highly volatile for a variety of reasons.
-Prices for every transportation service depends to some...
+Prices for every transportation service depends to some extent on fuel, the price of which often...
 Subscribe to learn more.